AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is a Certificate of Financial Responsibility?

 Another word for an FR-44 or SR-22 form is a Certificate of Financial Responsibility.
-With this certificate in place, if you cause an accident, you’ll be responsible for the costs of the other party’s injuries and property damages up to the limits the state requires.
+It proves you hold the required liability coverage to cover the other party’s injuries and property damage if you cause an accident, up to the limits set by the state.

 Who Needs an FR-44 Form?